 Want to get beyond the curb?
 Private Home Tours is a SeeQuincy custom program for groups of six or more.
 The selection includes 16 East End homes.
 Guided tours are given by the homeowners; SeeQuincy arranges the details.
-1-2 week advance reservations / \$5 per person per home MORE INFO > SeeQuincy.com or 800.978.4748
+1-2 week advance reservations / \$5 per person per home MORE INFO > SeeQuincy.com or 800.978.4748 hopeful, Morry Taylor > Today home to The Gas Lamp Inn thegaslampquincy.com

-1601 MAINE / NEWCOMB-STILLWELL MANSION / RICHARDSONIAN ROMANESQUE / 1890 > 20,000 sq-ft home built for Richard Newcomb, Quincy Paper Co. president > Originally housed a wine cellar and bowling alley in the basement > Newcomb was one of four millionaires in Quincy at the time of his 1904 death > Now home of The Quincy Museum 217.224.7669 / thequincymuseum.org
+1601 MAINE / NEWCOMB-STILLWELL

+MANSION / RICHARDSONIAN

+ROMANESQUE / 1890

+20,000 sq-ft home built for Richard

+Newcomb, Quincy Paper Co. president

+Originally housed a wine cellar and

+bowling alley in the basement

+Newcomb was one of four millionaires

+in Quincy at the time of his 1904 death

+Now home of The Quincy Museum

+217.224.7669 / thequincymuseum.org

-1477 MAINE / FRENCH SECOND EMPIRE MANSARD ITALIANATE / 1866 > Built for David Miller, who owned a nearby hotel, "The Quincy House" > Two of the last remaining historic gas lamps adorn the south passage, leading the way to the main house > Once owned by 1996 presidential hopeful, Morry Taylor
+1477 MAINE / FRENCH SECOND EMPIRE MANSARD ITALIANATE / 1866 > Built for owner of The Quincy House Hotel > Once owned by 1996 presidential